Pop Culture Madness!

 Daniel Craig finished writing the Bond movie Quantum of Solace because of the 2008 Writers Strike.

-Only one time in the 45 yr running of the Price is Right game show has a contestant "guessed" the exact value of prizes ($23,743.00) in the Showcase showdown and his name was Terry Kniess.
+Only once in the long-running Price is Right game show has a contestant “guessed” the exact value of prizes ($23,743.00) in the Showcase showdown, and his name was Terry Kniess.

-Kung-Fu Panda was so successful in China that it caused a national debate on why Westerners made a better film about Chinese culture than the Chinese themselves.
+Kung-Fu Panda was so successful in China that it caused a national debate on why Westerners made better films about Chinese culture than the Chinese themselves.

 The 2008 Constitution of Ecuador recognized nature as an entity with legally enforceable rights, making it the first country in the world to do so.

-Dr. Pepper had an ad campaign that promised every American, except Slash and Buckethead, a free can of Dr.Pepper if the Guns and Roses released their long awaited album, Chinese Democracy.
+Dr. Pepper’s ad campaign promised every American, except Slash and Buckethead, a free can of Dr.Pepper if the Guns and Roses released their long-awaited album, Chinese Democracy.
 They could not keep up with the demand.

-The year 2008 was declared the International Year of the Potato by tne UN.
+The year 2008 was declared the International Year of the Potato by the UN.

-When Barbra Walters interviewed Miley Cyrus in her home in 2008, the camera crew managed to clog all of Miley's toilets.
-Instead of getting angry, Miley and family later sent Barbra a golden toilet figurine reading "So you'll always remember the Cyrus family."
+When Barbra Walters interviewed Miley Cyrus in her home in 2008, the camera crew clogged all of Miley’s toilets.
+Instead of getting angry, Miley and their family later sent Barbra a golden toilet figurine reading, “So you’ll always remember the Cyrus family.”

-On 1st April, 2008 YouTube rickrolled its viewers by redirecting every featured front page video to the original song video, Never Gonna Give You Up.
+On the 1st of April 2008, YouTube rickrolled its viewers by redirecting every featured front page video to the original song video, Never Gonna Give You Up.

-Michael Jackson went casually to a club and people watch but was surprised when he heard the DJ play his songs and said "Wow, I didn't know that they still played my music".
+Michael Jackson went casually to a club, and people watched but were surprised when he heard the DJ play his songs and said, “Wow, I didn’t know that they still played my music.”

 Joel Waul set the Guinness World Record with a 9400 lb rubber band ball comprised of 700,000 rubber bands.
 It was purchased by Ripley's Believe It or Not in 2009.

-In 2008 Monty Python decided to start their own Youtube channel.
-They uploaded HQ videos of their sketches which in only a few days resulted in a 16,000% increase in DVD box set sales.
+In 2008, Monty Python decided to start their own YouTube channel.
+They uploaded HQ videos of their sketches, which resulted in a 16,000% increase in DVD box set sales in a few days.

 Lead singer and bassist of Rush, Geddy Lee, had one of the largest collections of Negro Baseball League memorabilia and formally donated it all to the Negro Baseball League museum in Kansas City, MO.

-Michael and Xochi Birch, the founders of Bebo, sold Bebo to AOL for $850 million in 2008 only to later buy it back for only $1 million in 2013.
+Michael and Xochi Birch, the founders of Bebo, sold Bebo to AOL for $850 million in 2008, only to repurchase it for only $1 million in 2013.

 Cost of a Superbowl ad in 2008: $2,700,000